 But the conflict, which began when rebels bombarded Fort Sumter in South Carolina in April 1861, was far bigger and bloodier in scope.
 Over four years, Union and Confederate forces met in more than 10,000 armed confrontations across the nation, ranging from small clashes to full-scale battles involving tens of thousands of soldiers, in locations from Vermont to Arizona.

-The war took a brutal toll.
-According to statistics compiled by the National Park Service,110,100 men on the Union side lost their lives in combat and another 275,174 were wounded in action, while 94,000 Confederates were killed and another 194,026 were wounded.
-Still more soldiers died of disease, starvation and accidents, so that the total death toll may have been as high as 850,000, according to a 2011 analysis.
+The war took a massive toll.
+According to statistics compiled by the National Park Service, 110,100 men on the Union side lost their lives in combat, and another 275,174 were wounded in action, while 94,000 Confederates were killed and another 194,026 were wounded.
+Still more soldiers died of disease, starvation and accidents, so the total death toll may have been as high as 850,000, according to a 2011 analysis.

 Here are seven battles that proved pivotal in the American Civil War.